Multidimensional Scaling for Big Data: Conclusions

-As a global conclusion, the three algorithms are suitable for obtaining low dimensional configurations for large data sets, but we recommend to use divide-and-conquer MDS or interpolation MDS, since both are fast and they have satisfactory statistical properties.
+As a global conclusion, the \blue{six} algorithms are suitable for obtaining low dimensional configurations for large data sets, but we recommend to use interpolation MDS, for several reasons: (i) it is the fastest method in simulations, (ii) it provides satisfactory results (almost identical to those of LMDS and RMDS), and (iii) it does not incur in memory problems (an issue that could arise in LMDS and pivot MDS because both require storing a distance matrix of size $\ell\times n$).

-Finally, we provide an \textsf{R} package that implements the three MDS algorithms, which we have used to perform all the computations of the paper.
-An eventual implementation in a low level programming language, such as \textsf{C}, \textsf{C++} or \textsf{Java}, could speed up the algorithms.